-Given the concept of the learning business is central to what we do while also often difficult to grasp – and because we plan to make it the unifying theme for our upcoming Learning • Technology • Design virtual conference (LTD) – we felt it the perfect time to revisit it.
+Given the concept of the learning business is central to what we do while also often difficult to grasp we felt it was time to time revisit it.

 In this episode, we delve into what it really means (and doesn’t mean) to be a learning business and how identifying as one can impact your mindset and increase your likelihood of success.
 We also share some key resources we offer to support learning businesses and learning business professionals.

 To tune in, just click below.
 To make sure you catch all of the future episodes, be sure to subscribe by RSS, Apple Podcasts, Spotify, Stitcher Radio, iHeartRadio, PodBean, or any podcatcher service you may use (e.g., Overcast).
 And, if you like the podcast, be sure to give it a tweet!